wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 ```

 NOTE: For the urposes of this demo we've hijacked port 80 from the  default /tc/nginx/nginx.conf configuration.
 So left unchanged you will run into conflict issues when you attempt to restart the `nginx` service.

+We've included the `reverseproxy.crt` and `reverseproxy.key` as both the client **AND** server certificate.key pair in this instance.
+This certificate is presented, when asked, to connections attempting to contact this virtual proxy server in addiotn to represneting the ssl certificate that will be present to the backend server; identified by `proxy_pass` which is our exposed httpbin application from the mesh.

+`ssl_client_certifcates` switch that enables/disables the reverse proxy's server's certificate authentication behavior.
+Here we've set it to `optional`.
+In an internla corporate environment may this mTLS between the browser and the reverse proxy in most circumstances would be deemed overkill.  most cetinaly covering all bases and

+### Step 8: Test the OpenShift Service Mesh with mTLS enabled